anthonyreimche/SafeLight/docs/extensions.md

-# SafeLight Extensions
+# Safelight Extensions

-SafeLight's extension system is inspired by modern IDE plugin architectures, enabling deep customization of the editing workflow.
-Every panel in SafeLight—including the histogram—is a registered extension contribution.
-Enthusiasts can replace or supplement any component by publishing a GitHub repo.
+Safelight's extension system is inspired by modern IDE plugin architectures.
+Every panel in Safelight — including the histogram — is a registered extension contribution, and every stock panel is a pre-installed extension that can be disabled and replaced by a community version.
+Anyone can publish an extension as a GitHub repo.

 ## Managing extensions

-The Extensions panel (View ▸ Extensions) is the one place for the full lifecycle:
+The Extensions panel (**View ▸ Extensions**) covers the full lifecycle:

-- **Install** — search official extensions (GitHub repos tagged `safelight-extension`; topic configurable in Preferences ▸ Extensions) or enter `owner/repo` (or `owner/repo#branch`, or a github.com URL).
-The repo is downloaded into `userData/plugins/<id>/` and activated live, no restart.
+- **Install** — browse official extensions (GitHub repos tagged with the `safelight-extension` topic; configurable in Preferences ▸ Extensions) or enter `owner/repo`, `owner/repo#branch`, or a github.com URL.
+The repo is downloaded and activated live — no restart.
-- **Disable / enable** — the toggle on each row deactivates an extension and removes its contributions, keeping its files and settings.
+- **Disable / enable** — the toggle on each row deactivates an extension and removes its contributions while keeping its files and settings.
 Re-enabling is instant.
 - **Settings** — extensions that call `registerSettings` get a ⚙ button opening their settings dialog.
-- **Uninstall** — removes the extension *and deletes its files and stored settings* from disk.
+- **Uninstall** — removes the extension *and deletes its files and stored settings*.

-Every stock panel is itself a pre-installed extension listed under **Built-in** — it can be disabled (and replaced by a community version) but not uninstalled.
-"Safelight Core" (the extension manager, stock themes, Classic layout) is locked and always on.
+Built-in panels appear under **Built-in**; they can be disabled but not uninstalled. **Safelight Core** (the extension manager, stock themes, and the Classic layout) is locked and always on.

 ## Anatomy of an extension